FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/upgrade/upgrade_multinode.md

 The MIGRCAT procedure migrates one catalog file at a time.
 The procedure must be modified and executed for each of the nodes.

-Customize the PMIGR2 step of the JCL MIGRCAT as follows, where you define RECNB, NODE, OLDFIL, TMPFIL and NEWFIL, replacing X with the node number.
+Customize the PMIGR2 step of the JCL MIGRCAT as follows, where you define RECNB, NODE, OLDFIL, TMPFIL and NEWFIL, replacing <span style="color: #ff4500;">X</span> with the node number.

 ```
 //PMIGR2  EXEC PMIGR2,XEXPORT=&XEXPORT,